junhe/is-aio-and-cache-real/README.md

 is-aio-and-cache-real
 =====================

-This is to test if POSIX AIO really works and if the file system cache really reduces delay.
+This is to test if POSIX AIO really works and if the file system i cache really reduces delay.